Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: Experiment

-We train our models from the beginning for a total of 50 epochs utilizing the AdamW optimizer.
-A cosine-decay learning rate scheduler is employed, incorporating a linear warm-up phase lasting for one epoch.
-The starting learning rate, weight decay, and batch size are set at 0.0001, 0.05, and 128, respectively, using a NVIDIA A6000 GPU.
-The latency of MAT operates on an NVIDIA A6000 with pytorch, while KNN and HMM function on an Intel(R) Xeon(R) Platinum 8369B.
-The KNN and HMM code is developed using Python and Numpy without optimization.
-In practical applications, highly optimized C++ code could provide better time efficiency.
+We train our models from scratch for a total of 50 epochs using the AdamW optimizer.
+A cosine-decay learning rate scheduler is employed, incorporating a linear warm-up phase of two epochs.
+The initial learning rate, weight decay, and batch size are set to $0.0001$, $0.05$, and $128$, respectively.
+All experiments are conducted on NVIDIA A6000 GPUs.
+The latency is measured on an NVIDIA A6000 GPU paired with an Intel(R) Xeon(R) Platinum 8369B CPU.
+Note that MAT-T and MAT-L share identical architectural components and training configurations, differing only in the number of Transformer blocks to balance real-time efficiency and model capacity, which details are shown in Tab.~\ref{tab:appendix_model_settings} in Appendix.